isomerpages/pa-mgwanted/_course-directory/3-lifelong-learning.md

 								<p><img src="/images/course-directory/lifelong-learning/tbn-learn-the-safe-and-convenient-way-to-make-payments-with-dbs-paylah-webinar-courses.jpg" alt="Learn the Safe and Convenient Way to Make Payments with DBS PayLah!
 (Online) (English)"></p>
 							</div>
 							<div class="desc-container-right">
 								<p>Sign up to learn how to make your everyday easier with PayLah!
-Whether you are paying your friends, buying groceries or paying for your bills and more, enjoy convenience and seamless every day services, all on PayLah!</p>
+Whether you are paying your friends, buying groceries or paying for your bills and more, enjoy convenience and seamless everyday services, all on PayLah!</p>
 								<p class="desc_extra"><strong>Course Fee</strong>:<br>Free</p>
 							</div>
 						</div>